-We are offering on a continuous basis up to 150,000,000 shares of our common stock at a current offering price of \$10.00 per share through Hines Securities, Inc., our dealer manager is not required to sell any specific number or dollar amount of shares but will use its best efforts to sell the shares offered.
+We are offering on a continuous basis up to 150,000,000 shares of our common stock at a current offering price of \$10.00 per share through Hines Securities, Inc., our dealer manager.
+The dealer manager is not required to sell any specific number or dollar amount of shares but will use its best efforts to sell the shares offered.
 The minimum permitted purchase by a single subscriber is \$2,500 in shares of our common stock.
 Subject to the requirements of state securities regulators with respect to sales to residents of their states, there is no minimum number of shares required to be sold in this offering.
-We held our initial closing on September 17, 2012, and currently conduct closings on a weekly basis.
-All subscription payments are placed in a segregated interest-bearing account and held in trust for our subscribers' benefit, pending release to us at the next scheduled weekly closing.
+We held our initial closing on September 17, 2012, and we now intend to conduct closings on a semi-monthly basis.
+All subscription payments are placed in a segregated interestbearing account and held in trust for our subscribers' benefit, pending release to us at the next scheduled semi-monthly closing.
 We are offering shares of our common stock on a continuous basis at the current offering price of \$10.00 per share; however, to the extent that our net asset value per share increases, we will sell shares of our common stock at a price necessary to ensure that shares of our common stock are not sold at a price per share, after deduction of selling commissions and dealer manager fees, that is below our net asset value per share.
-In the event of a material decline, which we deem to be non-temporary, in our net asset value per share that results in a 5% decrease of our net asset value per share below our then-current net-offering price, and subject to certain conditions, we will reduce our offering price accordingly.
+In the event of a material decline in our net asset value per share, which we consider to be a non-temporary 5% decrease below our then-current net offering price, and subject to certain conditions, we will reduce our offering price accordingly.
 Because the price per share of our common stock may change, persons who subscribe for shares in this offering must submit subscriptions for a fixed dollar amount rather than for a number of shares and, as a result, may receive fractional shares of our common stock.
-Promptly following any such adjustment to the offering price per share, we will file a prospectus supplement with the SEC disclosing the adjusted offering price, and we will als
+Promptly following any such adjustment to the offering price per share, we will file a prospectus supplement with the SEC disclosing the adjusted offering price, and we will also post the updated information on our website at www.HinesSecurities.com.
+Information contained on our website is not incorporated by reference into this prospectus, and you should not consider that information to be part of this prospectus.